|

 DIRECT ENTRY TO LEVEL 1 OF THE DEGREE: | |

-STPM | • 2 Passes in STPM with a minimum Grade C (GP 2.0) in Mathematics and Physics (or Chemistry). |
+STPM | • 2 Passes in STPM with a minimum Grade C (GP 2.0) in Mathematics and Physics (or Chemistry), and a Credit in Mathematics and Physics (or Chemistry) at SPM Level or its equivalent. |

-A-LEVEL | • 2 Passes (Grade A-E) in A-Level including Mathematics and Physics (or Chemistry). |
+A-LEVEL | • 2 Passes (Grade A-D) in A-Level including Mathematics and Physics (or Chemistry). |

 UEC | • 5 Grade B’s in UEC, including Mathematics and Physics (or Chemistry). |

-MATRICULATION/ FOUNDATION | • Passed the relevant Foundation programme (minimum CGPA of 2.0) * (Relevant Foundation in Science or Engineering etc) |
+MATRICULATION/ FOUNDATION | • Passed the relevant Foundation programme (minimum CGPA of 2.0) with a Credit in Mathematics and Physics (or Chemistry) at SPM/O-Level/IGCSE or equivalent. |

 ENTRY TO LEVEL 2 OF THE DEGREE: | |

-DIPLOMA | • Successful completion of the APU/APIIT Engineering Diploma and fulfilment of requirements for Credit Transfer, subject to the approval of the APU Academic Board OR • Successful completion of Diploma in Engineering with other recognised Institutions and fulfilment of requirements for Credit Transfer, subject to the approval of the APU Academic Board. |
+DIPLOMA | • Successful completion of the APU/APIIT Engineering Diploma and fulfilment of requirements for Credit Transfer, subject to the approval of the APU Academic Board OR • Successful completion of a Diploma in Engineering with other recognised Institutions and fulfilment of requirements for Credit Transfer, subject to the approval of the APU Academic Board. |

 Any qualification that APU accepts as equivalent to the above.